The Trials and Tribulations of a Twenty-First Century Troubadour in Paris. Available from Amazon , Waterstones and all good book shops.

 ON Kindle too with free wireless delivery via Amazon Whispernet

-He had stayed in room 6 and room 8 as well as some others in the Parisian hotel, but never in room 4 where Jim Morrison had stayed on his last visit to Paris where he sought escape from the demons of fame, fortune and drink.
+He had stayed in room 6 and room 8 as well as some others in the Parisian hotel, but never in room 4 where Jim Morrison had stayed on his last visit to Paris.

 In this vividly personal memoir and exploration, written in the spirit of Baudelaire, Ionesco, Jean Paul Sartre, Picasso and other great writers café scribes and artists, Paul recounts his time spent in Paris cafe society and also in the haunted hotel that he and Jim Morrison had sought inspiration in.